dgreif/ring/homebridge/README.md

 to perform actions when the doorbell is pressed, you can hide the Programmable Switch by setting this option to `true`.
 You will still be able to receive _notifications_ from the doorbell even if the Programmable Switch is hidden (notifications can be configured in the settings for the doorbell camera in the Home app)

+`hideCameraMotionSensor`: If `true`, hides the motion sensor for Ring cameras in HomeKit.

 `hideAlarmSirenSwitch`: If you have a Ring Alarm, you will see both the alarm and a "Siren" switch in HomeKit.
 The siren switch can sometimes get triggered by Siri commands by accident, which is loud and annoying.
 Set this option to `true`